JPGygax68/path-manip/README.md

 	Equivalent to `add`ing a climbing segment (see `add`).
 The optional parameters specifies the number of levels to "climb" (default: 1).

-- `length` method

-	CAUTION: this is a *method*, not a property (unlike with arrays)!
-Returns the number of segments in the path.

-- `at` method

-	Returns the nth segment of the path in string form.
-That value will include the trailing slash if the segment is a branch, and the initial slash if its the first segment of an absolute path.

-- `forEach` method

-	Iteration method, working the same way as the namesake array method.
-The segments names passed to the callback are the same as would be obtained through `at`.

 - `commonRoot` *static* method (call with `Path.commonRoot(path1, path2)`)

 	This static method tries to find the common stem of two path objects.
 Either or both of these paths can be specified as strings.